cbaggers/cepl/docs/006 - gpu-arrays.md

 `Access-Style` is a compound of two words joined with an underscore, :

 - prefix, the frequency of access (modification and usage)
-- suffix the nature of that access.
+- suffix, the nature of that access.

 The frequency of access may be one of these: